 Deduplication

 Deduplication for a super stream producer works the same way as with a single stream producer.
-The publishing ID values are spread across the streams but this does affect the mechanism.
+The publishing ID values are spread across the streams, but this does not affect the mechanism.

 Consuming From a Super Stream

-A super stream consumer is a composite consumer: it will look up the super stream partitions and create a consumer for each or them.
+A super stream consumer is a composite consumer: it looks up the super stream partitions and creates a consumer for each of them.

 The programming model is the same as with regular consumers for the application developer: their main job is to provide the application code to process messages, that is a MessageHandler